zeling595/tp/docs/UserGuide.md

 ### Extension Features

+This set of features extend the Booking Management features, and provides additional functionalities related to Bookings.
+The Booking UI will be shown for these set of features.

 #### Ordering Room Service : `orderRoomService`

-Order room service for a particular booking.<br/>
+Order room service for a particular booking to provide the guest with a more enjoyable stay.<br/>
-To find out the BOOKING_ID of the booking you want to order the room service for, you can use the `findBooking` command.
+To find out the BOOKING_ID of the booking you want to order the room service for, you can use the `findBooking` command.<br/>
+Also, check out the home page via the `home` command to see the available list of room services and their prices.

 Format: `orderRoomService bid/BOOKING_ID rst/ROOM_SERVICE_TYPE`